CodyReichert/awesome-cl/index.md

 For strings:

 * ⭐ [cl-interpol](https://github.com/edicl/cl-interpol/) - A set of reader modifications to allow string interpolation.
 [BSD][15].
+  * see also: [f-string](https://git.sr.ht/~dieggsy/f-string) for only string interpolation, with no dependencies.
+MIT.
 * [mstrings](https://git.sr.ht/~shunter/mstrings) -  a reader macro to provide visually appealing multiline blocks.
 An M-string trims leading whitespace, concatenates lines together, etc. [BSD_3Clause][15].
 * [pythonic-string-reader](https://github.com/smithzvk/pythonic-string-reader) - A simple and unobtrusive read table modification inspired by Python's three quote strings.
 [BSD_3Clause][15].
 * [cl-heredoc](https://github.com/outergod/cl-heredoc) - a ["heredocs"](https://github.com/outergod/cl-heredoc) dispatcher.
 [GPL3][2].
 Allows to write: `#>eof>Write whatever (you) "want", no matter what characters, until the magic end sequence has been reached.eof`

+Experimental:

+* [Moonli](https://gitlab.com/digikar/moonli) - a Julia/Python-ish syntax layer that transpiles to Common Lisp.
+  * *experimental*.
+New as of 2025.

 CLOS extensions
 ---------------